Tom Holford

 Thomas Holford (22 February 1878 – 6 April 1964) was an English footballer who played for Stoke, Manchester City, Port Vale and the England national team.
-His primary position was wing-half, but over the course of his career he played in many different positions.
-He later managed Port Vale on two separate occasions, serving throughout World War I, before a three-year spell from 1932 to 1935.
+His primary position was wing-half.
+Still, he played in many different positions throughout his career.
+He later managed Port Vale on two separate occasions, serving throughout World War I, before three years from 1932 to 1935.
 He also served the club for many years as a trainer and a scout.
-In 1924 he turned out for the Vale at the age of 46 years and 68 days, making him one of the oldest ever players in the English Football League.
+In 1924, he turned out for the Vale at 46 years and 68 days, making him one of the oldest players in the English Football League.

 Early and personal life

-Thomas Holford was born on 22 February 1878 in Hanley, Staffordshire.
+Thomas Holford was born on 22 February 1878 in Hanley.
 He was the fifth of six children to Thomas Henry and Anna Davis (née Edwards), a potter's manager and potter's sponger respectively.
 He worked in the pottery industry from at least 1891 to 1921.
 He married Sarah Jane Platt in 1903, and the couple had two daughters, Lily and Annie.

 Club career

 Stoke

-Holford started his career with Granville's Night School and Cobridge, before he moved on to one of the two local league clubs; Stoke in 1899.
-He "did not put a foot wrong" in his first seasons at the club, before establishing himself as the centre of Stoke's half-back line between James Bradley and George Baddeley following Alf Wood's departure in March 1901.
+Holford started his career with Granville's Night School and Cobridge before he moved on to one of the two local league clubs; Stoke in 1899.
+He "did not put a foot wrong" in his first seasons at the club before establishing himself as the centre of Stoke's half-back line between James Bradley and George Baddeley following Alf Wood's departure in March 1901.
 For the next ten seasons Holford was a near ever-present in the Stoke team, racking up 105 consecutive appearances from March 1903 to March 1906.
 His good performances won him an England cap in 1903 and he is considered the smallest centre-back ever to play for England at just 5 ft 5.
 During Holford's time at the club he played the game in a fiery style, although he was never sent off.
 He succeeded George Baddeley as captain in 1905.
 Holford's manager Horace Austerberry described him as "an excellent passer of the ball and one who played every match as if it was his last".
-In 1908 Stoke went bust and dropped out of the English Football League and played in the Birmingham League.
-Holford was too good to be lost to non-league football and so he had to leave his home-town club, who he played nearly 270 games for.
+In 1908, Stoke went bust and dropped out of the English Football League and played in the Birmingham League.
+Holford was too good to be lost to non-League football, so he had to leave his hometown club, for which he played nearly 270 games.